We think critically and creatively.

 The group's research interests in data science include

-AI & machine learning (e.g., self-supervised learning, iterative neural networks, sparse representation learning, and domain adaptation),
+AI & machine learning (e.g., self-supervised learning, iterative neural networks, diffusion models, sparse representation learning, and domain adaptation),

 optimization (e.g., non-convex optimization, block optimization, and proximal gradient methods), and

 sampling (e.g., compressed sensing in multi-imager/sensor system and sampling optimization),

 with past and current projects in imaging, image processing, and computer vision:

 medical imaging (e.g., X-ray CT, MRI, PET, and SPECT),